-6.4 TEST: GROUP AND ANTIBODY SCREEN
+6.4 TEST: TYPE AND SCREEN

-This test is used to identify the patient's blood group and to establish if they have any unexpected red blood cell antibodies in preparation for a possible transfusion.
+This test is used to identify the patient's blood type and to establish if they have any unexpected red blood cell antibodies in preparation for a possible transfusion.
 Red Blood Cell units will be crossmatched when a transfusion is ordered.

 Do not order "GROUP & HOLD", as this restricts inventory and causes unnecessary workload.
-Should the need for blood arise after a Group and negative Antibody Screen is complete, the crossmatching can be completed within 15 minutes.
+Should the need for blood arise after a Type and Screen (no antibodies detected or historical) is complete, the crossmatching can be completed within 15 minutes.

 Positive Antibody Screens are sent to Canadian Blood Services in Vancouver for identification of the detected antibody.
-This will delay the availability of red cells units for transfusion.
+This will delay the availability of compatible red cells units for transfusion.
 Contact the Laboratory for more information if this occurs.